-- O Relevant ministries and agencies inform relevant administrative bodies about the "Methods to Deal with Trafficking in Persons (Measures for Identification of Victims)" (agreed by the June 23, 2010 Inter-Ministerial Liaison Committee Regarding Measures to Combat Trafficking in Persons.
-2014 Action Plan, Appendix 2), and based on this the relevant administrative bodies appropriately take measures for identification of victims. - O Through contact points such as dedicated police consultation phone lines and an Anonymous-Report Hot Line, the police are making efforts to respond to consultation requests and reports to the police in such a way as to ensure that crimes related to trafficking in persons are not overlooked. - A private organization commissioned by the National Police Agency operates the Anonymous-Report Hot Line which receives anonymous reports concerning cases of trafficking in persons and offenses suspected to be related to such cases (hereinafter referred to as "cases of trafficking in persons, etc."), child welfare crimes, child abuse cases, and other such cases and crimes from citizens by telephone and through the website and pays rewards for information depending on the value of contribution which makes the case cleared and victims protected.
-It is making efforts to call for reports using the website, posters, etc. and to achieve the early identification of these crimes that often remain hidden.
+- O Relevant ministries and agencies inform relevant administrative bodies about the "Methods to Deal with Trafficking in Persons (Measures for Identification of Victims)" (agreed by the June 23, 2010 Inter-Ministerial Liaison Committee Regarding Measures to Combat Trafficking in Persons), and based on this the relevant administrative bodies appropriately take measures for identification of victims. - O Through contact points such as dedicated police consultation phone lines and an Anonymous-Report Hot Line, the police are making efforts to respond to consultation requests and reports to the police in such a way as to ensure that crimes related to trafficking in persons are not overlooked. - A private organization commissioned by the National Police Agency operates the Anonymous-Report Hot Line, which receives anonymous reports concerning cases of trafficking in persons and offenses suspected to be related to such cases (hereinafter referred to as "cases of trafficking in persons, etc."), child welfare crimes, child abuse cases, and other such cases and crimes from citizens by telephone and through the website and pays rewards for information depending on the value of contribution which clears the case and protects victims.
+It is making efforts to call for reports using the website, posters, etc., and to achieve the early identification of these crimes, which often remain hidden.

-When a report regarding a case of trafficking in persons, etc. is received, the information is shared with the relevant prefectural police department, and an investigation is conducted in the relevant prefectural police department.
-In FY2018, 285 reports regarding cases of trafficking in persons, etc. were received, while 156 and 61 reports were received in FY2019 and FY2020 respectively.
+When a report regarding a case of trafficking in persons, etc., is received, the information is shared with the relevant prefectural police department, which conducts an investigation.
+In FY2019, 156 reports regarding cases of trafficking in persons, etc. were received, while 61 and 127 reports were received in FY2020 and FY2021 respectively.